-The major release then enters the maintenance release introduction phase, in which several releases are made available to address product defects as well as bring additional features to the branch of NX-OS.
+The major release then enters the next phase, in which several releases are made available to address product defects as well as bring additional features to the branch of NX-OS.

 After the code integrity and stability is established, the long-lived release achieves maturity and broad adoption.
 At this stage, the major release has been proven with extensive market exposure in diverse deployment scenarios and has passed rigorous metrics analyzing quality, stability, and problem trends.
 Afterward, the major release transitions to the mature maintenance phase.
 In this phase, the release receives defect repairs only for severity 1 and severity 2 defects that the customer finds.
 Problems found internally are addressed on a case-by-case basis.

-Figure 3 illustrates the lifecycle of a short-lived release, which is characterized by the same, but shorter, phases as the long-lived release.
+Figure 3 illustrates the lifecycle of a short-lived release, which is characterized by similar, but shorter, phases as the long-lived release.

-After FCS of each short-lived minor release, there is an initial deployment phase in which product defects are addressed in maintenance releases.
+After First Customer Shipment (FCS) of each short-lived release, there is an initial deployment phase in which product defects are addressed in maintenance releases.

-To preserve the integrity, stability, and quality of a minor release, one or two maintenance releases will be provided primarily to address product defects.
-Few or no new features or functions, which can potentially be destabilizing, are added to the maintenance release.
-Subsequent maintenance releases will be provided on an as needed basis.
+To preserve the integrity, stability, and quality of a minor release, one or two releases will be provided primarily to address product defects and include new features or functions.

-Short lived releases reach the end-of-sale (EoS) milestone about 12 months after FCS, which represents the last date that the product can be ordered through Cisco customer service or manufacturing.
-Cisco will generally provide a 6-month notice of a product's EoS date or the last day when the affected product can be ordered.
+Short-lived releases reach their end-of-sale milestone in 12 to 18 months after FCS, which represents the last date that the product can be ordered through Cisco customer service or manufacturing.
+Cisco will generally provide a six-month notice of a product's end-of-sale date or the last day when the affected product can be ordered.
 For short-lived releases, PSIRT fixes will be performed during the initial lifecycle up until MR1/2.
 After that, it is recommended to move to the next release to incorporate PSIRT fixes.
 The software release will still be available through Cisco.com and remain fully supported by Cisco.

-Cisco NX-OS Software release methodology preserves the integrity, stability, and quality of customers' mission-critical networks.
+Cisco NX-OS cadence-based software-release methodology preserves the integrity, stability, and quality of customers' mission-critical networks.
 It has the flexibility to respond to market needs for timely delivery of innovative features.
 Primary attributes of release methodology include the following: